prashanthprabhu24/LearnPython/Course1/File1.md

 In this course at first you will learn how computers works through program and data flows at every stage inside the computers , and then we will see how it evolved through decades and later we introduce you to python programming language and small single line code snippets of python .
 Later we will look into the Python Community and How it will help you ._

+> If you already know any other programming language basics of Python then you can skip this course1